 After reporters explained its true meaning, he said he now believes the prime minister was misquoted, “in all likelihood by somebody at the BBC with an agenda?”

 Rees–Mogg added that he only misconstrued ‘oven–ready’ because he’s never actually used an oven or for that matter, gone into the kitchen.
 “Nanny does all that sort of thing and does an absolutely smashing job of it too.”

-The new minister for Brexit opportunities denied his was the first job created by Brexit and predicted that Britain ‘would soon be a free-market paradise’.
+The new created Minister for Brexit Opportunities denied his was the first and only job created by Brexit and predicted that Britain ‘would soon be a free-market paradise’.

-He also revealed he was setting up a thinktank that, along with Sun readers, would help him to identify Brexit opportunities.
-The names include northern Ireland’s leading public intellectual Ian Paisley Jnr, as well as ‘independent thinkers’ like Katie Hopkins, Nigel Farrage, Tommy Robinson and “of course,” Prince Andrew.
+He also revealed he was setting up a thinktank to help him identify ‘new Brexit opportunities’.
+Rees-Mogg said he’s already recruited northern Ireland’s leading public intellectual Ian Paisley Jnr, as well as ‘independent thinkers’ like Katie Hopkins, Nigel Farrage, Tommy Robinson and “of course,” Prince Andrew, to help him.

-“With ‘first division’ talent like this,” he smirked, “what could possibly go wrong!”
+“With ‘first division’ talent like that,” he smirked, “what could possibly go wrong!”